 Note: An example of an HDR image.

 Apart from giving you a selection of exposures in-camera, you can also use the bracketed pictures to create High Dynamic Range (HDR) images.
-By combining several images in an editing software, this technique recreates the exposure range and the details that a regular camera is unable to capture.
+By combining several images in an editing tool, this technique recreates the exposure range and the details that a regular camera is unable to capture.

 If you don’t yet fully understand how Manual Mode works, then feel free to use Aperture Priority.
 Shooting in this mode lets you choose the aperture you want and automatically selects the shutter speed.